 Table of contents

-Conversion Rate Optimization (CRO) refers to the process of increasing the percentage of conversions across your digital platforms (e.g. web, app, social) without needing to increase traffic.
-Conversion Rate Optimization is typically an iterative process that involves testing hypotheses with A/B and multivariate testing.
+Conversion Rate Optimization (CRO) refers to the practice of increasing the percentage of website users who complete a desired action.
+These actions could be selecting ‘add to cart‘, clicking a desired link, filling out a contact form, or purchasing a product.
+Conversion Rate Optimisation is typically an ongoing process that involves A/B testing and multivariate testing.

 What is considered a conversion in eCommerce?